 2. Determining Whether to Outsource Security

 Manage a contract with a security firm that provides on-site staff and supervisors.
-There is no need to employ security staff.
-Why is there a need to outsource?
-Because it eliminates the time required to hire and manage personnel.
-Besides, outsourcing security can call in more officers to meet the situational needs.
+For most small businesses, there is no need to employ security staff.
+But you also need to evaluate the benefits of outsourcing security?
+It saves the time required to hire and manage personnel.
+Besides, outsourcing security can call in any number of officers to meet the situational needs.

 Of course, in-house security agencies also have several benefits.
 Staff security, for instance, has a direct relationship with the company.
 Also, they inspire greater levels of commitment from security officers.

 Different organizations require different security strategies.
 The first responsibility of the security director is to commission an assessment.
 Therefore, use the results to tailor a security program to the needs of building security.
 What resources are required in terms of security guards, vehicles, access control, video surveillance, weapons, and much more?

 Next, security supervisors should determine how to deploy resources.
 What routes will officers patrol?
 How often will they patrol?
 Where will be the security stations?
 Which doors will require card access?
 Who will watch the cameras?
 Lastly, security officers must monitor and manage all of the tasks.

 Read more: Office Building Security: Do’s and Don’ts